Covid-19 coronavirus: Briscoes, Mitre 10 join companies selling essential items

 • Covid 19 coronavirus: The reason for the recent drop in cases in New Zealand

-But companies that don't follow the strict rules wil be punished, the Ministry of Business, Innovation and Employment (MBIE) warned.
+Companies that don't follow the strict rules wil be punished, the Ministry of Business, Innovation and Employment (MBIE) warned.

 "If businesses are too generous in their interpretation of what is 'essential' or flout these rules, Government will take further action."